Change Management Training – Melbourne, Perth & Australia-wide

 • Leading Change – Foundations Plus (3 Days)

-Both programs focus on practical tools, human centred methods, and real world application across individual, team, and organisational levels.
+Both programs focus on practical tools, human centred methods, and

 What will I learn in the Leading Change Foundations course?